notwaldorf/notwaldorf.github.com/_posts/2015-10-22-a-story-about-input.markdown

 Wait, did you say _image_?
 Yeah, let's talk about it.

 `<input type="image" src="cat.png">` is just an image.
-Unless you don't specify a `src` file, in which case it's just a textbox that says "Submit".
+Unless you don't specify a `src` file, in which case it's an "image button" that says "Submit".
-Unless you're in Firefox, in which case it says "Submit Query".
-Unless you're in IE in which case it doesn't say anything at all.
+Unless you're in Firefox, in which case it says "Submit Query" and looks like a label.
+Unless you're in
+IE in which case it doesn't say anything at all.

 ![input type=image with no source](/images/2015-10-22/type-image.png)